tds333/stdconfigparser/docu/description.rst

 structures and don't require knowledge from your users about dictionaries or lists and nested structures.
 Also not about how to format integer or strings in the syntax.
 Really, keep it simple.
 Every format listed above has shortcomings in one or another point.
+A configuration user wants to write simple text easy readable to specify what the program should do.
+Nothing more.

 My configuration history (in short)